ddutche/Recipe-GUI/README.md

 # Recipe-GUI

 ## How it works
 A GUI that scrapes recipes and nutrition information depending on the ingredients you input.
-This uses multiple APIs, one of which is the Spoonacular API.
+This collaborative project uses multiple APIs, one of which is the Spoonacular API.
 Spoonacular may require a key to fetch data!!!!

 This Tkinter app also uses selenium, which goes through a Chrome driver to scan Spoonacular and federal nutrition websites to give back results.